PDS Tech Inc Avionics/Electrician Mechanic in Mobile, Alabama

-PDS Tech, Inc. is seeking an Avionics Electrician/Mechanic in Mobile, AL.
+PDS Tech, Inc. is seeking candidates for an Avionics Electrician/Mechanic in Mobile, AL.

 Position Summary: To conduct, maintain, test and repair electrical/electronic systems and components in accordance with the repair stations, FAA's and manufacturer's airworthiness and maintenance standards.